pranjal12-web/zkpfl/README.md

 * A user comes & uploads their DL model they want to be trained.
 * Various parameters like the number of epochs, desired accuracy, number of activation functions & **initial weights and biases** are chosen.
 * The model is then dumped on chain & sent to a decentralised server of zkPFL through parsing & encrypted on IPFS.
-* The user has to pay a base fees of 100 MPC Tokens as an incentive for the clients to train their model.
+* The user has to pay a base fees of **100 MPC(Concept of BYOC is utilised)** Tokens as an incentive for the clients to train their model.

 **Client side:**

 * The client follows the **Proof-of-Stake** mechanism to avoid network spamming.
-* They stake an amount of 500 MPC tokens initially to participate in the training process.
+* They stake an amount of **500 MPC tokens(Concept of BYOC is utilised)** initially to participate in the training process.
 * They then connect to a server on-chain which is decentralised( a smart contract server).
 * They choose which model they wish to train from the list of models currently live(or available) for training.
 * They receive the **model along with initial weights & biases** from the server.